David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

-If you do this workout routine, training three days per week, you will be doing everything you need to get a lean, toned, sexy body.
-But here are a few tips to make sure you get the best results possible.
+If you do this workout routine, training three days per week, you will be doing everything you need to get a lean, toned, well defined body.
+But here are a few tips to help ensure you are able to get the best results possible.

 - Don't train to failure.
 Really; don't.
 If you constantly push your muscles to the point where you fail to complete the last rep of a set you'll only overtax yourself and burn out your central nervous system.
-Train hard to not to complete exhaustion.
+Train hard, but not to complete exhaustion.

-- Use a full range of motion in all your exercises.
+- Use a full range of motion on all your exercises.
 Partial reps give partial results, so always do the exercises properly.

 - Get your diet right.
 You can't out train a bad diet, and doing this routine is not a licence to eat whatever you want whenever you want.
 To lose body fat you need to be eating at a calorie deficit.
-But this workout routine will make it easier to achieve that, and will give you a much better appearance when you have lost weight than simply dieting alone.
+But this workout routine will make it easier to achieve that, and will give you a much better appearance when you have lost weight than dieting alone ever could.

 - Get sufficient rest and sleep.
-Lack of sleep will cause hormonal imbalances as well as preventing proper recovery from your workouts.
+Lack of sleep will cause hormonal imbalances as well as making it more difficult for you to recover from your workouts.
 So your results will be compromised.
-So make sure you get at least 8 hours sleep per night, and if you can get additional time to rest during the day that may also help improve results.
+So make sure you get at least 8 hours sleep per night, and if you can get additional time to take a nap during the day that may also help improve results.

 - Be consistent.
 This should be obvious, but you won't transform your body if you are not consistent with your training.
-So don't miss workouts unless you absolutely have no choice.
-You can take a week or so off in the summer though, and a couple of weeks at Christmas.
-But otherwise, make sure you get to the gym when you are supposed to.
+So don't miss workouts unless you absolutely have to.
+You can take a week or so off every few months; but otherwise make sure you get to the gym when you are supposed to.

 That's it.
-Follow this full body fat burning workout routine in the way described and you'll get the results you want.
+Follow this full body fat burning workout routine in the way described and you'll be certain to get excellent results.
 Best of luck; and if you have any questions do ask them in the comments section below.

 © 2018 David